ssbla/ssbla.github.io/_posts/2013-08-22-technology.md

 		<div class="underline-heading">
 			<h2>Upcoming Versions</h2>
 		</div>
-		<p>We're currently reconfiguring the time with an eye for durability.
+		<p>We're currently reconfiguring the timer with an eye for durability.
 We've reached a point in development where the system functions reliably, and it is easy enough to use that we (the makers) no longer need to run it.
 We can focus on race activities and let other people run the system.
 Woo woo!</p>

 		Improvements for the next version:
 		<ul>